All Episodes

 Did you call a cops?

-I I did because you know what you should have done, you should have offered him a Chick-fil-A card or something.
+You should have offered him a Chick-fil-A card or something.

-I would go to your computer and I would make up some fake Chick-fil-A gift cards, and the next time the guy shows up or somebody like you, hand him out uh hand him one of those.
+And the next time the guy shows up or somebody like you, hand him out, hand him one of those.

-Um but this man, it was really kind of Orwellian.
+But this man, it was really kind of Orwellian.

-This guy runs around claiming that people like him, they're the ones who are diverse, and they're the ones that have all the tolerance so forth.
+This guy runs around claiming that people like him, they're the ones who are diverse, and they're the ones that have all the tolerance and so forth.

-Uh I think what you saw is becoming more and more common as typical liberal behavior.
+I think what you saw is becoming more and more common as typical liberal behavior.

 It may have been unique to you, but this is how these people are operating.